About Us

 Micah’s first exposure to the antiques and collectibles business was as a teenager, where he was taken under the wing of his neighbor, Charlie, an antique collector and Sports Memorabilia shop owner.
 Micah’s first full time job was managing the Sports Memorabilia shop, and he would often travel to collector’s shows with Charlie.
 Here, Micah learned how to distinguish detail, discern value, and rate the condition of these (then) highly collectible items.

-His passions include family, faith, and serving others.
-Micah’s love of antiques, fine wine, art, and his desire to serve others made him the perfect fit to join wife Ashley Nunneley in the antique and estate sale business in 2014.
+He enjoys spending time with family, his faith, sharing wine, fantasy football, California art, traveling to Italy and learning the language.
+Micah’s desire to serve others made him the perfect fit to join wife Ashley Nunneley in the antique and estate sale business in 2014.
 He completed the American Society of Estate Liquidators "Estate Liquidation" course in 2017.

 Our Mission